 Continue to utilize the Missouri Career Centers to learn about employment opportunities, receive job training, or further your education.
 Visit jobs.mo.gov to learn more information and to review current job openings.

 Visit the free public programs page to learn about free medical clinics, utility assistance, food banks, carpooling, and many other programs free to the public.

 If you are still unemployed after exhausting your regular Missouri Unemployment Insurance claim, call a Regional Claims Center to file for federal Emergency Unemployment Compensation (EUC) benefits.

 If you qualify, you will receive EUC Tier 1 benefits.
 Tier 1 benefits may provide up to 10.8 weeks of benefits while you continue to search for employment.
 If you exhaust Tier 1 benefits, are still unemployed, and you meet all of the eligibility requirements, you will automatically be moved to Tier 2 benefits.
-Tier 2 benefits may provide up to 10.8 weeks of benefits, giving you a total of 21.6 additional weeks after regular state benefits.
+Tier 2 benefits may provide up to 10.8 weeks of benefits.
+Tier 3 benefits are available if you continue to meet eligibility requirements.
+You will automatically be moved to Tier 3 upon exhausting Tier 2.
+Tier 3 benefits may provide up to seven weeks of benefits, giving you a total of 28.6 additional weeks after regular state benefits.

 EUC Eligibility Requirements

 - You must be registered for employment services with the state agency within the state you reside.

 - You must seek work which matches your skills, abilities, and the location where you are seeking work.